Alternative rock/pop band whose groovy, emotive songs are enjoyed by any and every audience.

-In August of 2018, Amy Kathleen (singer/songwriter) and Jared Sullivan (bass guitar/cello) met at an open mic at record store Truth Vinyl in Arlington, Texas.
-After acquiring a cello after a decade of not having played the instrument, Jared began accompanying Amy on her original songs.
-As they began performing across the DFW area, they secured an acoustic slot at Richardson’s 2019 Cottonwood Arts Festival.
-At the festival, Jared ran into his friend Mac Bain (drummer), who he had not seen since they attended Berklee College of Music together ten years prior.
-The three formed what is now Almost Jaded.
+In August of 2018, Amy Kathleen (singer/songwriter) and Jared Sullivan (bass guitar/cello) met at an open mic at record store Truth Vinyl in Arlington, Texas and began performing together across the DFW area.
+They secured an acoustic slot at Richardson’s 2019 Cottonwood Arts Festival.
+At the festival, Jared ran into his friend Mac Bain (drummer), who he had not seen since they attended Berklee College of Music together years prior.
+The three of them transformed Almost Jaded's acoustic sound into the groovy, alternative rock sound they had always envisioned.

 "You can't hear one of her songs and not feel something"